Open Now

 Step 7.
 Remove the tap bonnet

-Unscrew the tap’s body (or headgear), revealing the plastic or brass jumper inside.
+Unscrew the tap’s body (or headgear) to reveal the plastic or brass jumper inside.
 You’ll need a spanner or shifter for this.

 Step 8.
 Remove the washer

-It’s important to know your tap for more modern tapware tends to have ceramic cartridges instead of rubber washers.
+It’s important to know your tap.
+Modern tapware tends to have ceramic cartridges instead of rubber washers.
 Once this valve is removed, you can remove that pesky rubber tap washer.
 Some pliers with a handy needle nose will work like a pair of tweezers if it’s out of reach.
 If it’s a typical washer problem, you might see a split.

 Step 9.
 Replace the washer